Our research and thesis topics comprise the following areas:

 • Validation and calibration of simulation software

-• Optimization of heat pump control
+• Optimisation of heat pump control